 The gorgeous hat above, click here, or the picture.

 The hat above, click the picture, or here.

 If you would like to learn more about the Cloud Foundation and to donate to their charity, Here is a direct link to the Cloud Foundation.
 Another way to donate to their charity is by making purchases through Amazon Smile.
 The AmazonSmile Foundation will donate 0.5% of the purchase price from your eligible smile.amazon.com purchases.
 Remember to pick the charity that you would like to make donations to with your purchases on Amazon Smile.

 Pryor Mountain Wild Horses.
 1968-2018, celebrating 50 years protecting the Pryor Mountain Wild Horses.

 If you like the gold rings that I used on the bridle, I used 23mm hollow metal ring-gold.
 Here are direct links to purchase similar items on Amazon Prime:

 If you like the little heart shaped buckle in the picture above, click on the picture, or this direct link to purchase: Cute heart shape for bridle

-I made “Aurora” in the picture above for the paid Crochet PDF written pattern, which can be found on Ravelry: Crochet Large Amigurumi Mustang Horse
+I made “Aurora” in the picture above for the paid Crochet PDF written pattern, which can be found in Helenmay Crochet Studio (HMCS): Crochet Large Amigurumi Mustang Horse

 If you made a Crochet Extra Large Magical Unicorn, then you may want a free PDF Unicorn Test to go with it: